cranetm/yii2-json-rpc-2.0/README.md

 <br/>

-###Input data validation
+###Params data validation
-For validation input data you have to create [phpDoc](http://manual.phpdoc.org/) comments to action method where you document a function parameters.
+For validation params data you have to create [phpDoc](http://manual.phpdoc.org/) comments to action method where you document a function parameters.
-After that input data will be converted to documented type.
+After that param data will be converted to documented type.

 #####Example 1 (parsing params from array OR from object and validate them )
 In JSON-RPC params for method can received to server as array or as object, where keys are params names and values are params values.